 It’s another day in Antarctica: wide landscapes, extreme temperatures and ever changing weather on the home front.
 Nearing the end of the 2019 Antarctic season, we take a look back at the accomplishments of solo expeditions, world record seekers, and inspired group travelers who crossed the white desert by human powered determination, all culminating at the South Pole – the southernmost point on Earth.
 Many are now celebrating with a warm cup of tea and making their way home, while others push through long days and camp on the ice, making daily strides to their final goal.
 We understand their love of polar exploration and that adventure is intertwined with their being – it’s in ours too.
 It’s something that led them here through extensive training, hard work, and an enduring appetite for exploration – some expeditioners are coupling it with charity support and fund raising.
-Review who’s at the pole and in the field below.
+Review who made a journey to the pole below as of January 13th, 2020.

 “The impossible only exists until we find a way to make it possible.” – Mike Horn